melpadden/docs-redux/condor/contract-staking.md

 - Ensuring the destination of returns (unstaked tokens and rewards) is correctly mapped.

 ### Permission Management:
-Managing access to any smart contract endpoint that uises this feature is a userland concern, i.e. shoudl be programmed by the Smart Contract author.
+Managing access to any smart contract endpoint that uses this feature is a userland concern, i.e. should be programmed by the Smart Contract author.
 A given smart contract instance needs to provision a purse, and call the auction via call_contract, passing the action (delegate, undelegate, redelegate) and the args.
-Securing access to that shooudl be treated exactly like securing any other smart contract endpoint.
+Securing access to that should be treated exactly like securing any other smart contract endpoint.

 An example of this in action can be found here:
  - Installer: https://github.com/casper-network/casper-node/pull/4976/files#diff-e38aca6299ae33c901c55e656c496a22a769e5eeafd4fb2c014afacca3aacaf6R1